 - Inter-office purchases e.g. office equipment, TVs, and old computers

 The signature of the employee is also required, and of course, the amount in AED or USD to be deducted.
 Other specific items may also be included in an authorization letter: amount in AED or preferred currency of the employee for a specific payroll period as well as for the number of payroll records (in the case of multiple payments).
-Additionally, the name of charity or individual that the money will be donated to and/or quantity or sizes with regards to tools or uniforms.
+Additionally, the name of the charity or individual that the money will be donated to and/or quantity or sizes with regards to tools or uniforms.

 It is also important to remember that an employer in the United Arab Emirates can’t and should not hold final paychecks of employees until tools or equipment are returned following employee termination.
 UAE legislation states that employees are to receive their last pay prior to the termination.
 It is not considered an exception for withholding wages if there’s unreturned equipment.
 Payroll may be deducted by the employer if there is the authorization that was provided by the employee.